CalumRaine/Synth/README.md

 * Envelope needs a "depth" parameter to attack from and release to
 * Add filter ADSR
 * Add frequency glide
+* Add step parameter to knob input (to work with discrete values)
 * Add option to sync LFOs
 * Use velocity from MIDI messages on key press
 * Figure out how to stop polyphonic sounds from overloading the speakers